microprediction/timemachines/README.md

 ![](https://i.imgur.com/elu5muO.png)

-### Packages used

-Some functionality is drawn from:
-  - fbprophet,
-  - pydlm,
-  - pmdarima,

-and more.
-We are working down the [listing of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) and adding some home-grown approaches as well.
-On an ongoing basis:
- - Hyper-parameter optimization is routinely tested using a variety of optimization packages.
-See [timemachines-testing](https://github.com/microprediction/timemachines-testing).
- - Once hyper-parameters are fixed, models with no tweakable (hyper)-parameters are compared on an ongoing basis out of sample.
-See the model [elo ratings](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings).
- - These tests use live data, constantly refreshed.
-See [stream listing](https://www.microprediction.org/browse_streams.html).

-# Skaters

-A time series approach manifests as a "skater", or we should say a function with a "skater" signature, that is considered a recipe for a *state machine*.
-The function is intended to be applied repeatedly.
-For example one could harvest a sequence of the model predictions as follows:

-    def posteriors(f,y):
-        s = {}
-        x = list()
-        for yi in y:
-            xi, xi_std, s = f(yi,s)
-            x.append(xi)
-        return x

-Notice that f here is just a *single function*.
-There are no classes in this package - well except for the ones used as hacks to suppress optimizers who yabber incesantly.
-The callee f will create state 's' if it infers that this is the first time it is being called (note the empty dict passed).
-So long as the caller sends the callee an empty dict the first time, and 's' on subsequent invocations as shown above, everything should go swimmingly.

-### Observations: exogenous versus known-in-advance

 - The skater function *f* takes a vector *y*, where the quantity to be predicted is y[0] and there may be other, simultaneously observed variables y[1:] whose lags may be helpful in predicting y[0].
 - The function also takes a quantity *a* which is a vector of numbers known k-steps in advance.